sandarudivyantha/tech_notes_for_88nexta_frontend/ReadMe.md

 ## Backend Code: Find the backend repository and documentation for details on connecting it with this backend.

 ## Application Access
-You can check out the application using the following links:
+# You can check out the application using the following links:
 Backend: https://technotesfor88nextabackend-production.up.railway.app
 Frontend: https://technotesfor88nextafrontend-production.up.railway.app

-Frontend Login Credentials
-For testing purposes, please use the following login credentials:
+# Frontend Login Credentials for testing purposes, please use the following login credentials:
 Username: EthanD
 Password: asdASD
-Note: Unfortunately, I cannot provide Admin or Manager login credentials due to security reasons.
+# Note: Unfortunately, I cannot provide Admin or Manager login credentials due to security reasons.
 Thank you for understanding.

 ### User Stories for techNotes
 1. [x] Replace current sticky note system